ecodigital/openearth-docs/README.md

 ### Submitting the project's database

 The database should be in WXR (WordPress eXtended RSS) format.
 This is the native format for the WordPress export file, XML based.

+### Plugins policy

+We don't accept new plugins instalation, Open Earth provides a good set of plugins that you can use on your project.
+If a specific plugin is crucial for your project and is missing on the list, let us know.

+## Migration FAQ

+### Why don't you accept the whole WordPress folder for import?

+Since we are using WordPress Multisite, we already run a WordPress installation, which your project will be part of.
+All projects share the same core, allowing the network maintenance to support all projects.

+### Why not accept SQL file for database import?

+WordPress MultiSite has a different approach to its database infrastructure.
+Thats why its important to use the native import tool.
+SQL requires manual edits to the import file, which is not ideal and can result in errors.